rodrigonikolof/mywebsite/README.md

 Commit 7: Content added to Contact page and basic styling completed.
           Linked pages to each other.
           Further styling done to Meet The Team page; pics still missing as they need editing;

+Commit 8: Adjustments made to layout for smaller screens.

+Commit 9: Visual overhaul to try and look less bland.